NexiloDev/jakecogs/README.md

 ## Overview

 `JKChatBridge` is a custom cog for [Red-DiscordBot](https://github.com/Cog-Creators/Red-DiscordBot) designed to bridge public chat between a **Jedi Knight: Jedi Academy (JKA)** game server and a Discord server.
-It uses RCON for real-time player data updates and monitors the game’s `qconsole.log` file to relay in-game chat and duel events.
+It uses RCON for real-time player data updates and monitors the game’s `qconsole.log` file to relay in-game chat, duel events, and server status changes.
 Built with Lugormod support, this cog fosters community engagement across platforms.

 ## Features